 But why would your doctor tell you everything is normal?
 Or maybe more pressing, how could you feel exhausted, be losing hair or experiencing any of your symptoms if everything is normal?

 The answer may be that your doctor is not be interpreting your lab test results correctly.
-Here are the top 4 reasons doctors miss a diagnosis on labs.
+Here are the top 4 reasons doctors miss a diagnosis in lab test results.

 4 Reasons Your Doctor May Miss Your Diagnosis